 Q6 – How many holidays do you squeeze in?

 A couple of months of downtime – which is awesome during winter.
 If you can secure the next year’s stuff then you are sorted.

 Q7 – You are coaching too – is that helping you become a better driver?

-Teaching for me in Skip harbour has taught me a lot more about driving than learning.
+Teaching for me in Skip harbor has taught me a lot more about driving than learning.
 Teaching concepts you have in your own head while you are speaking to people who have never done it before, you get challenged.
-First few times you get asked you to makeup and answer and then you realize you don’t understand the answer.
+First few times you get asked you to make up and answer and then you realize you don’t understand the answer.
 You therefore try and find a solution to that to ensure you have a better understanding and can answer it properly.
 Racing to be is like problem-solving and whatever it maybe – you have to understand these concepts better.
 It’s improved my weekends.
 Driving is a small part of racing and it helps with many parts to it.

 Q8 – What do you do to stay at your best?

 It changes every week.
 Sebring – our test day, we had to take a worse line because we had to avoid the bumps – This challenge won’t be used to again.
 It’s my team is when I’ve won.